 The U.S. Senate has 100 members, called Senators.
-Each state is represented by two Senators.
+Two Senators represent each state.
 Depending on how many people live in their state, Senators may represent between 1 million and 37 million constituents - the people who live in the area represented by a member of Congress.